 Adèle has been good.
 She has held out for a week now.
 She hasn’t given in.
 She has run twenty miles in the past four days.
 From Pigalle to the Champs-Elysées, from the Musée d’Orsay to Bercy.
 In the mornings she has gone running on the deserted banks of the Seine.
 At night on the Boulevard de Rochechouart and the Place de Clichy.
 She hasn’t touched a drop of alcohol and she has gone to bed early.

 But tonight she dreamed about it and she couldn’t fall back asleep.
 A torrid dream that went on forever, that entered her like a breath of hot wind.
 Now Adèle can think of nothing else.
 She gets up and drinks a strong black coffee.
 The apartment is silent.
 In the kitchen she hops about restlessly.
 She smokes a cigarette.
 Standing in the shower, she wants to scratch herself, to rip her body in two.
 She bangs her forehead against the wall.
 She wants someone to grab her and smash her skull into the glass door.
 As soon as she shuts her eyes she hears the noises: sighs, screams, blows.
 A naked man panting, a woman coming.
 She wishes she were just an object in the midst of a horde.
 She wants to be devoured, sucked, swallowed whole.
-She wants fingers pinching her breasts, teeth digging into her belly.
-She wants to be a doll in an ogre’s garden.
+She wants fingers pinching her breasts,

 She doesn’t wake anyone.
 She gets dressed in the dark and does not say goodbye.
 She is too agitated to smile or have a conversation.
 Adèle leaves the building and walks the empty streets.
 Head down and nauseous, she descends the stairs of the Jules-Joffrin metro station.
 On the platform a mouse runs across her boot and startles her.
 In the carriage, Adèle looks around.
 A man in a cheap suit is watching her.
 He has badly shined shoes with pointed tips.
 He’s ugly.
 He might do.
 So might that student with his arm around his girlfriend, kissing her neck.
 Or that middle-aged man standing by the window who reads his book and doesn’t even glance at her.